kentyler/liminal-explorer/README.md

 # Liminal Explorer MCP

-A Model Context Protocol (MCP) server that enables Claude to explore the "liminal space" of conversations - the unspoken observations, adjacent possibilities, and underlying themes that exist between explicit statements.
+A Model Context Protocol (MCP) server that provides a **command line interface for Claude** - enabling liminal space exploration, philosophical navigation, and cognitive tools through single-character commands.

 ## What is Liminal Space?